-Support the involvement and engagement of parents on campus through parent "universities," workshops, or other engagement events.
-This can also include the purchase of a school-wide communication system with parents such as Remind.
+Support the involvement and engagement of parents on campus through parent "universities," workshops, book clubs, or other engagement events.
+To encourage a higher level on parent volunteerism on campus, offer the opportunity for the Live Scan costs to be covered for parents.